doantai95/hapyak-embed-api/README.md

 The URL of the video to load.
 If _videoType_ is set to "html5", this would be the URL to the video.

+**videoParameters**

+Additional parameters passed through to the specific player based on videoType.

 **onSave (optional)**

 When a save successfully finishes, this callback is called.